 In the movie, we see this theme played out in at least two ways.

 - Jung is the ego, trying to balance his life between these two driving forces: Lust and passion on one side and responsibility and duty as a father and loving husband on the other.

-Second, with psychoanalysis itself, we see Otto Gross act as the id — suggesting all of the new “talking cure” psychoanalysis should be in the service of having patients enjoy unencumbered “freedom” (freedom from society’s norms and sexual mores, in his mind at least).
+- Otto Gross acts as the id — suggesting all the new “talking cure” psychoanalysis should be in the service of having clients enjoy unencumbered “freedom” (freedom from society’s norms and sexual mores, in his mind at least).

-Once you begin to see all the different ways this movie can be viewed, it takes on even greater depth and meaning.
+Once you begin to see the different ways this movie can be viewed, it takes on an even greater depth and meaning.

-Perhaps the story too casually treated the topic of inappropriate doctor/patient behavior — that a professional such as Jung would sleep with one of his patients (keeping in mind that while the movie suggests their relationship was sexual, historically we can’t say for certain one way or another.
+Perhaps the story too casually treated the topic of inappropriate doctor-client behavior — that a professional such as Jung would sleep with one of his clients.
+Keep in mind that while the movie suggests their relationship was sexual, historically we can’t say for certain one way or another.

 It’s crucial to remember that this is a drama — in this case, a fictionalized account of a historical set of facts.